SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 one value at a time,
 until the comparison finds two values that aren't equal.
-The result of comparing those two values is used as the result of comparing the tuples.
+Those two values are compared, and the result of that comparison determines the overall result of the tuple comparison.
 If all the elements are equal, then the tuples themselves are equal.
 For example: